Canadian Warplane Heritage Museum logo

 100 (B) Sqn (RAF) RAF Grimsby

 100 Squadron RAF (Sarang tebuan jangan dijolok) RAF Grimsby.
-Lancaster III aircraft LM 621 HW-C was intercepted and shot down by night fighter pilot Oblt.
-Jacob Schaus of 4/NJG4 during an operation to bomb the rail yards at Vieron, France.
-The bomber crashed at Vouzon, Loir-et-Cher, France, some 29 miles North of the target
+Lancaster III aircraft LM 621 HW-C was intercepted and shot down by night fighter pilot Hptm Fritz Sothe of 4/NJG4 during an operation to bomb the rail yards at Vieron, France.
+The bomber crashed at Vouzon, Loir-et-Cher, France, some 29 miles north of the target

 Mid-Upper Air Gunner, Sergeant John Eason Sharpley (RAFVR) was killed in action

-Flight Sergeant Frederick Harold Fulsher (RCAF), Flying Officer William Kay (RAFVR) and Sergeant Harry Dale (RAFVR) were captured to become Prisoners of War
+Flight Sergeant Frederick Harold Fulsher (RCAF), Flying Officer William Kay (RAFVR) and Sergeant Harry Dale (RAFVR) were captured to become Prisoners of War.
+Fulsher and Kay were sent to Buchenwald Concentration Camp and held for a time before the German Luftwaffe transferred them to Stalag Luft 3

-Sergeant William Edward Struck (RCAF) and Flying Officer James Douglas Frink DFC (USAAF) and Sergeant Ernest Harrop (RAFVR) all evaded capture with the help of locals and the French Resistance
+Sergeant William Edward Struck (RCAF) and Flying Officer James Douglas Frink DFC (USAAF) and Sergeant Ernest Harrop (RAFVR) all evaded capture with the help of French locals and Resistance fighters

 General 30 06/01 07 1944 100 Squadron Lancaster III LM621 Plt Off William...